 Is There A Mental Health Reason For Showing No Emotion?

-Talking to someone who appears to have no emotional responses toward people or situations can feel frustrating at times, primarily if the reason for the lack of emotion is not understood.
+Talking to someone who appears to have no emotional responses toward people or situations can feel frustrating at times, especially if the reason for the lack of emotion is not understood.
 Lack of strong emotions can indicate emotional detachment or the presence of mental health or personality disorder.

 Understanding Emotional Detachment